fineanmol/plant-tree/README.md

-🎍 Updated on Thu, 23 Oct 2025 21:37:31 GMT
+🌱 Updated on Fri, 24 Oct 2025 12:11:14 GMT

-> "Simplicity is the soul of efficiency."
+> "Perfection is achieved when there is nothing left to take away."